robinho46/sendMailTestRepo/README.md

-# A test repo for the course DD2480 Software Engineering Fundamentals.
+# A test repo for the course DD2480 Software Engineering Fundamentals - KTH.
+### Lab2-CI
-* Lab2-CI: repo to test the sendEmailNotification method
+* This repo was used to test the sendEmailNotification method